-- How you spent your time together that day
+- How the visitor and the person spent their time together

-- When you will come again (try to be as specific as possible)
+- When the visitor will return (try to be as specific as possible)

-If the person you’re visiting lives in a long-term care home, check first to see if it is possible to leave a visitor guest book in the person’s room.
+If the person lives in a long-term care home, check first to see if it is possible to leave a visitor guest book in their room.

 An example from a care provider: